Key takeaways:

 People using Ozempic may notice temporary skin changes, such as redness, swelling (like a small bubble), or discomfort at the injection site.

-Ozempic and other GLP-1 agonists have changed the treatment of many conditions, especially Type 2 diabetes.
-Not only do these medications help lower blood sugar levels, they can have additional benefits, like weight management and improving cardiovascular health.
+Ozempic and other glucagon-like peptide-1 (GLP-1) agonists have changed the treatment of many conditions, especially Type 2 diabetes.
+These medications help lower blood sugar levels.
+They also can have additional benefits, like weight management and improving cardiovascular and kidney health.
 But all medications have potential side effects, and Ozempic is no different.

 Most of Ozempic’s side effects are related to your gut.
 Ozempic can cause nausea, diarrhea, and constipation.
 Less commonly, Ozempic can cause skin reactions and temporary changes like bubbles underneath the injection site.